christianp403-spec/NV-UV-Play/README.md

 On experimental families (Ampere / Turing) the tiers are unvalidated starting points — expect to dial back to Eco or Balanced if Max isn't stable.

 NV⚡UV Play is currently in Open Alpha.
 Bugs, unexpected behavior, and breaking changes between versions are expected.

+## Support the Project
+NV-UV-Play is free.
+If you find it useful, you can support development via https://www.paypal.com/paypalme/christianpapaioannou